 Many sunscreens do not protect against UVA rays.
 The SPF listed on these products refers only to UVB protection.
 The FDA has no standards for measuring how well a sunscreen blocks UVA rays.
 Ironically, a product with a high SPF, and no UVA protection, could promote unsafe sun exposure behaviors – you may falsely believe that you can safely stay in the sun longer, overexposing yourself to UVA rays even though you avoid sunburn from the UVB rays.5

-The Environmental Working Group has reported this troubling news about sunscreens: Vitamin A is often listed on sunscreen labels as an antioxidant that can fight skin aging.
+The Environmental Working Group reported troubling news about sunscreens: Vitamin A is often listed on sunscreen labels as an antioxidant that can fight skin aging.
 Vitamin A is an antioxidant, but in isolation it could be dangerous, both in supplements and for the skin.
 Sunscreens may actually promote the progression skin cancer if they contain vitamin A – vitamin A applied to the skin has been shown by FDA studies to accelerate the growth of skin tumors in animals.6

 Sunscreens may also damage your skin.
 Common sunscreen ingredients can generate free radicals, causing oxidative damage.
 The sunscreen itself and how often it is applied determines whether it releases or absorbs more free radicals.7